 The PSP has established a Quality Assurance Policy which ensures that the PSP is monitored and evaluated on a systematic basis.
 Stakeholders are aware of this policy and contribute significantly to the implementation of strategic goals and processes.
 The process provides specific directions for improvement, which is considered necessary for further action.
-Areas for improvement include the formulation of more ambitious strategic targets and improvements in the research performance of some academics.
+Areas for improvement include the formulation of more ambitious strategic targets, more faculty-related research targets and greater accessibility of the Quality Assurance Policy and the Goal Setting Strategy.